Continuous processes without analogue breakdowns

 Extensive tools for editing PDFs

 The range of tools for editing PDF data sets are another benefit.
-Making changes to plans isn‘t a problem; annotations can be added to the document itself and then emailed to the relevant planning partners or linked as information on a project platform used by everyone.
+Making changes to plans isn‘t a problem; markups can be added to the document itself and then emailed to the relevant planning partners or linked as information on a project platform used by everyone.
 Said Andreas Blatter: "We hold the projects centrally on an internal server and all the team members access them there directly.
 There is a whole host of features, including the stamp function that enables us to document that design changes and other important details have definitely been viewed by the relevant project partners.
 And now we only print out plans if we really need to.
-Depending on the project's complexity, I estimate that we have reduced the amount of paper we use by between 20%-50%."
+Depending on the project’s complexity, I estimate that we have reduced the amount of paper we use by between 20%-50%."